-Calf Augmentation in Beverly Hills, CA
+Calf Augmentation in west Los Angeles, CA

 Are your leg day results falling short in the gym?
 Did you sustain trauma to your calf area leaving you with one side smaller than the other?
 You may have been born with club foot, spina bifida, or bowlegs causing poor development of the calf muscles.
 Or, a neurologic injury or infectious disease such as Polio may have caused otherwise normal calf muscles to shrink (atrophy) down to nearly nothing.
 In each case, calf augmentation with implants can provide the volume, shape and definition you’ve always wanted.
 If this sounds like you, let Dr. Ryan Stanton push your leg mass and definition to new heights.

 If you’d like to learn more about calf implants in Beverly Hills and West Los Angeles, CA, contact us to see what we can do for you.

 The Calf Augmentation Procedure: What to Expect

 Calf augmentation is a very specialized procedure performed by a rare and few board certified plastic surgeons.
 It is an outpatient procedure, performed not infrequently at our outpatient ambulatory surgery by Dr. Stanton.
 You’ll spend about a half a day with us.
 Typically patients are asked to arrive about one hour before their surgery time, surgery takes about 1 – 2 hours, recovery another hour then you can proceed home thereafter with a responsible adult.

 This procedure is usually performed under general anesthesia in the prone (face-down) position.
 Our anesthesiologist has been on board with Dr. Stanton for over 7 years now and is very familiar with the details of this particular surgery.
 He will carefully monitor you throughout surgery, ensuring that you do not experience any pain or discomfort and you wake up as smoothly as you went to sleep.